 The customer is asked a few questions on how they feel about the company and then the results are added to other results in the system.

-The results are somewhat skewed because only current customers of the insurance company are asked to take the survey, which typically means that there is already a satisfied customer in place.
+The results are somewhat skewed because only current customers of the insurance company are asked to take the survey, which typically means that there is already a satisfied customer in the place.

 In addition, these types of surveys seldom leave room for a negative opinion about the company in question.